 - Mildred Osborne Elementary School, New Orleans (part of the Arise Academy system)

 - The Lower Ninth Ward Literacy project, New Orleans

-Current Middle Tennessee sites include the Maternal and Infant Health Outreach Worker site (MIHOW) at Our Lady of Guadalupe Church in Nashville, Highland Park Elementary School in Columbia, The Farm School and Kids To The Country program in Summertown.
+Current Middle Tennessee sites include Highland Park Elementary School in Columbia and the Kids To The Country program in Summertown.
+BTK also provides books to “Book ‘Em” another nonprofit partner in Nashville TN.